dieterich-lab/pulseR-paper/vignettes/fit-fractions.md

 )
 ```

 It is important to understand, how the data are normalised.
-To reduce parameter number, we use the same normalisation as in DESeq package for samples from the *same fraction*.
-Strictly, we define *fractions* as sets of samples, which have different amounts of RNA, estimated by the model.
+To reduce parameter number, we use the same normalisation as in the DESeq package for samples from the *same fraction*.
+Strictly speaking, we define *fractions* as sets of samples, which have different amounts of RNA, estimated by the model.

 ### Fitting options